dojoengine/book/src/theory/what-is-dojo.md

 ### [Torii](/crates/torii/README.md) - Starknet Indexer

 Building on-chain games often involves grappling with the challenge of indexing on-chain state.
 However, Dojo standardizes contract states to mirror traditional relational databases.
 This setup enables the [Torii Indexer](../toolchain/torii/overview.md) to auto-index all contract states, ensuring efficient and streamlined queries.
-Torii then exposes these states via a GraphQL API or gRPC (coming soon), allowing developers to easily query and retrieve data.
+Torii then exposes these states via a GraphQL API or gRPC, allowing developers to easily query and retrieve data.

 Using Torii drastically reduces the time and effort required to build on-chain games.
 It also eliminates the need to manually create indexers, which can be a tedious and error-prone process.